-- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 The overall quality of the trees is good. - 4.3 Of the twenty-four individual trees, and groups of trees surveyed, fourteen have been assessed as BS 5837 category B, with the remaining trees being assessed as BS 5837 category C.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the thirty two individual trees, and groups of trees surveyed, seven have been assessed as BS 5837 category B, twenty four have been assessed as BS category C, with the remaining tree being assessed as BS 5837 category U.

-Category B 14 trees / groups Category C 10 trees / groups
+Category B 7 trees

+Category C 24 trees / groups

+Category U 1 tree